 Traditionally sapphires came from mostly one location; Ceylon (Srilanka Sapphires), just like Rubies came from mostly Burma.
 When a customer in 2001-2007 called for Rubies; it would be obvious they have to be from Burma.
 Likewise when a customer called for Blue Sapphires; it would be understood that they would have to come from Srilanka (Ceylon Sapphires).

-We had seen a huge shift from darker colours to pastel colors since 2015 upto today; pastel pink sapphire, light peach sapphires, unheated cornflower srilankan sapphires, Ceylon white sapphires with a blush blue/pink/orange overtone.
-The new generation doesn’t want to spend so much money on buying a perfect sapphire engagement ring, or an enternity ring, or a classic center stone ring with few diamonds around it; their budget constrains are 200$-2000$ for an engagement ring and want a loose sapphire center stone that yes will last forever (Like a sapphire hardness of 9) but also a ring that if incase something happens between the couple; they won’t be regretting.
+We had seen a huge shift from darker colors to pastel colors since 2015 up to today; pastel pink sapphire, light peach sapphires, unheated cornflower SriLankan sapphires, Ceylon white sapphires with a blush blue/pink/orange overtone.
+The post generation doesn’t want to spend so much money on buying a perfect sapphire engagement ring, or an eternity ring, or a classic center stone ring with few diamonds around it; their budget constraints are 200$-2000$ for an engagement ring and want a loose sapphire center stone that yes will last forever (Like a sapphire hardness of 9) but also a ring that if in case something happens between the couple; they won’t be regretting.

 The reason for this is that each stone is different – especially unheated stones are so rare and unique in its own way, it’s a step away from mass production.
 Every stone has its own beauty and even stones with inclusions sell because consumers respect “Mother earth’s dirty kitchen” very well now.

 Treatments have changed in 2020

-Technology keeps changing and so does the heating of darker sapphires to more blue shades, dark green colors to more open colors, lighter pink sapphires to more darker hotter pink sapphires.
-Nobody will tell you this, but treatment of sapphires are getting better as time moves on.
-The stones quality is going down everyday, yes by the day, trust us, but the heating of sapphires (traditional heating; not beryllium) gets better to produce the better Yellow sapphires (More canary yellow sapphires), more intense Orange Sapphires, remove the White sapphire tint on natural white sapphires from Srilanka.
-Sapphires from srilanka are one of the most important sources of wholesale white sapphire, so if someone is looking to Buy Loose white sapphires at wholesale prices from anywhere on the internet, most of the stones would have to come from Srilanka.
+Technology keeps changing and so does the heating of darker sapphires to more blue shades, dark green colors to more open colors, lighter pink sapphires to darker hotter pink sapphires.
+Nobody will tell you this, but the treatment of sapphires are getting better as time moves on.
+The stones quality is going down every day, yes by the day, trust us, but the heating of sapphires (traditional heating; not beryllium) gets better to produce the better Yellow sapphires (More canary yellow sapphires), more intense Orange Sapphires, remove the White sapphire tint on natural white sapphires from Srilanka.
+Sapphires from Srilanka are one of the most important sources of wholesale white sapphires, so if someone is looking to Buy Loose white sapphires at wholesale prices from anywhere on the internet, most of the stones would have to come from Srilanka.

 Cuts have changed in 2020

-Cabochons are out of fashion in sapphire as of today, but once in a while we get a dirty little fellow which we cab into a beauty!
-Rose cut sapphires in multi colors or unheated are still pretty popular – because of the new trendier engagement rings with rose cuts as many designers provide a light weight, inexpensive (budget friendly) sapphire engagement ring – however white sapphire rose cuts have lost their steam due to diamond prices falling.
-Brilliant Cut Sapphires (Diamond cut sapphires) still going strong as these tiny guys are difficult to cut and china mass produced below 1 mm, thus ranging a demand for a nicer size stone.
+Cabochons are out of fashion in sapphire as of today, but once in a while, we get a dirty little fellow which we cab into a beauty!
+Rose-cut sapphires in multi colors or unheated are still pretty popular – because of the post trendier engagement rings with rose cuts as many designers provide a lightweight, inexpensive (budget-friendly) sapphire engagement ring – however, white sapphire rose cuts have lost their steam due to diamond prices falling.
+Brilliant Cut Sapphires (Diamond cut sapphires) still going strong as these tiny guys are difficult to cut and china mass-produced below 1 mm, thus ranging a demand for a nicer size stone.